bifurcationkit/BifurcationKitDocs.jl/docs/src/periodicOrbitCollocation.md

 ## Jacobian and linear solvers

 We provide many different linear solvers to take advantage of the formulations or the dimensionality.
 These solvers are available through the argument `jacobian` in the constructor of `PeriodicOrbitOCollProblem`.
 For example, you can pass `jacobian  = FullSparse()`.
-Note that all the internal solvers and jacobian are set up automatically, you don't need to do anything.
+Note that all the internal linear solvers and jacobians are set up automatically so you don't need to do anything.
 However, for the sake of explanation, we detail how this works.

 ### 1. `DenseAnalytical()`
 The jacobian is computed with an analytical formula, works for dense matrices.
 This is the default algorithm.